trailofbits/polytracker/README.md

 * LLVM version 7 or 7.1; other later versions may work but have not been tested.
 The builds in the official Ubuntu Bionic repository appear to be broken; we suggest building LLVM from source or installing it from the official LLVM repositories

 ## Building PolyTracker from Source

+NOTE: While you can build PolyTracker from source, at the moment it only runs in Docker, this will be fixed soon

 The following tools are required to build PolyTracker:
 * [CMake](https://cmake.org)